mattkj/matt-johnson.com/README.md

 Build process is handled by [Gulp](https://gulpjs.com/).
 Utilizes [Browsersync](https://www.browsersync.io/) and other goodies.

-The site automatically deployed from GitHub to the webserver by [DeployHQ](https://www.deployhq.com/).
+The site is automatically deployed from GitHub to the webserver by [DeployHQ](https://www.deployhq.com/).